 Public Speaking.
-This course is largely a study of the fundamental qualities of delivery, although attention is given to the method of preparation of addresses in general.
+This course is largely a study of the fundamental qualities of delivery.
+Its aim is the formation of correct speech habits, and it is intended to meet the question that many students ask, "How is it possible for me to improve my speech?"
 Elective.
 Value, 2 term hours.